-Site staff will place and affix the sensors for all enrolled subjects.
-One sensor will be attached via adhesive pad to the upper chest.
+Site staff will place and affix the TGFR reusable sensor and disposable adhesive ring for all enrolled subjects.
+One sensor will be attached to the upper chest.
 An adhesive clip, surgical tape or other means may also be used to alleviate tension on the sensor cord.
 Additional instructions for sensor placement will be provided in the Study Procedure Manual.